RylinnM/Actor-Critic-methods-with-Catch/README.md

 ## Usage
 To run the A2C algorithm, use the following command:

-python A2C_bs.py
+`python A2C_bs.py`

 To run the AC algorithm, use the following command:

-python AC_bs.py
+`python AC_bs.py`

 ## Tuning
 Both scripts will train the corresponding algorithm.
-You can also change the hyperparameters and other settings in the codes in a class called Hyperparameters.
+You can also change the hyperparameters and other settings in the codes in a class called `Hyperparameters`.

 ## Results
 After training, the scripts will generate plots showing the average reward per episode over time.